nknapp/promised-handlebars/README.md

 ## Usage

-`` creates a new a Handlebars-instance with wrapped `compile`-method and added `registerPromiseHelper`-method to allow helpers that return promises.
+`promised-handlebars` creates a new a Handlebars-instance with wrapped `compile`-method and added `registerPromiseHelper`-method to allow helpers that return promises.